 Does my child need a tetanus shot?

-Jeff Wolfrey, MD, is program director of Banner – University Medical Center Phoenix Family Medicine Residency.
+Jeff Wolfrey, MD, chairs the Department of Family Medicine at Banner – University Medical Center Phoenix.

 Question: My son is 2 1/2 yrs old.
 Tonight he cut his foot on a nail that was sticking out of a chair.
 It is just a small scrape.
 Not a big deal but it did slightly bleed.
 I put a tiny band-aid and Neosporin on it.
 I was wondering if he would need a tetanus shot.
 He is current on all of his shots at this time.